 WebmapLabelExpression expression provides a legal web map script to be read and evaluated by a web map expression interpreter.

 A web map label expression that combines static text with an attribute value will look like this:

 Note that unlike a simple or Arcade expression, quotes are not needed around the literal text.

 Text used for labels can contain some of the same formatting tags used by ArcGIS Pro.
 These tags are similar to HTML tags and are used to modify the appearance of the text.
-For the current release, ArcGIS Runtime supports the following tags:
+The following tags are supported:

 <—Font name, size, and scaling.

 <—Color (defined with RGB or CMYK values).

 <—Italic / un-italic.